nasqueron/darkbot/README.txt

 of it's collaborators be liable for any damages whatsoever.
 If you do not agree with the above user disclaimer, please do not use the program and delete all Darkbot files.
-Contact LuizCB@darkbot.info with any questions regarding the use of this program.
+Contact juice@darkbot.org with any questions regarding the use of this program.

 Darkbot is a creation of Jason Hamilton  [ Jason@superlink.net ]